Groq · Groq Privacy Policy · View original document ↗

 What it is

-If Groq asks you to verify your identity, you submit your government ID and a selfie directly to a third-party company that operates under its own separate privacy policy, not Groq's.
+If Groq asks you to verify your identity, you will submit your government-issued ID and a selfie directly to a third-party verification company, which handles that sensitive data under its own privacy policy, not Groq's.

 Consumer impact (what this means for users)